What Is SERP Analysis? A Practical Playbook For B2B SaaS Growth Leaders (2026)

 1. Seed candidate terms from real signals

 Three sources: paid-search query reports, product analytics (on-site search queries), high-intent content gaps from competitors.
 Signals showing buyer behavior — feature comparisons, integrations, "vs" queries.
 Rankings data reveals difficulty and current position for each candidate.
-There's more on this in how we map searcher intent to pipeline.
+There's more on this in our search intent guide.

 1. Rapid SERP read for each candidate